Jurelang Zedkaia

 Iroijlaplap Jurelang Zedkaia (13 July 1950 – 7 October 2015) was a Marshallese politician and Iroijlaplap.
 He served as the President of the Marshall Islands from 2009 to 2012.
 He was elected as the country's 5th head of state on October 26, 2009, following the ouster of his predecessor, Litokwa Tomeing, in the country's first successful vote of no confidence.

 Biography

 Zedkaia was the Iroijlaplap, or traditional paramount chief, of Majuro Atoll, which is the location of the country's capital, Arno and Mili atolls.
 Before becoming president in 2009, Zedkaia was a five-term elected Senator in the Nitijela, or legislature.
 He became vice speaker of the Nitijela, before becoming the Speaker of the legislature in January 2008.
 Zedkaia worked in pharmacy for 15 years and 6 years in the Majuro Atoll Local Government.
-Zedikaia entered the Nitijela in 1981 as representative and senator of Majuro Atoll, a post he served in the duration of his time in the Nitijela.
+Zedkaia entered the Nitijela in 1981 as representative and senator of Majuro Atoll, a post he served in the duration of his time in the Nitijela.

 Zedkaia's swearing in as President on Nov.
 2, 2009.